bengtmartensson/IrpTransmogrifier/README.md

     list      List protocols and their properites
       Usage: list [options] List of protocols (default all)
         Options:
+          --checksorted
+            Check if the protocol are alphabetically.
+            Default: false
           -c, --classify
             Classify the protocol(s).
             Default: false